Circuit des Yeux: History

 Fohr was born in Lafayette, Indiana.
 She began releasing music as Circuit des Yeux in 2007.
-The following year, she released her debut album titled Symphone.
+The following year, she released her debut album, Symphone.
 This debut LP was released in a limited edition by De Stijl.
-In 2009, Fohr released her sophomore album titled Sirenum on the same label.
+In 2009, Fohr released her sophomore album, titled Sirenum, on the same label.
 In the same year, Fohr released a 7-inch single on Dull Knife Records.
-In 2010, Fohr released a three-song 7-inch EP on De Stijl titled Ode to Fidelity, and this released signified Fohr's transition to more song-based music, still with her characteristic deep, haunting vocals and unsettling lyrics.
-In 2011, Fohr released her third full-length album titled Portrait on the label De Stijl, and this album notably had clearer recording quality than previous releases.
+In 2010, Fohr released a three-song 7-inch EP on De Stijl, titled Ode to Fidelity, and this release signified Fohr's transition to more song-based music.
+In 2011, Fohr released her third full-length album, Portrait, on the label De Stijl, and this album had cleaner recording quality than previous releases.

-Fohr graduated college in 2012 and relocated from Bloomington, Indiana, to Chicago, where she became involved in the city's vast music scene and began collaborating and recording with other artists in the area.
-In 2013, Fohr self-released her fourth full-length album titled Overdue.
+Fohr graduated from college in 2012 and relocated from Bloomington, Indiana, to Chicago, where she became involved in the city's music scene and began collaborating and recording with other artists in the area.
+In 2013, Fohr self-released her fourth full-length album, titled Overdue.

 In 2014, Circuit des Yeux toured and played more than 100 shows with other folk and experimental musicians, including Loren Connors, Sir Richard Bishop, and Bill Callahan.
 Later in the same year, Fohr contributed vocals to the album The Voice Rolling by Mind Over Mirrors, an experimental ambient project by musician Jaime Fennelly.
-The album was released by Immune Recordings in early 2015, and Fohr and Fennelly proceeded to tour together.
+The album was released by Immune Recordings in early 2015, and Fohr and Fennelly toured together.

-In 2015, Fohr released her first album with the well-regarded Chicago-based indie/experimental label Thrill Jockey titled In Plain Speech.
-In August 2016, Fohr was featured on the cover of Wired Magazine for her work under the pseudonym Jackie Lynn.
-In 2017, Fohr released her sixth album and first with Drag City titled Reaching For Indigo.
+In 2015, Fohr released her first album with the Chicago-based indie/experimental label Thrill Jockey, In Plain Speech.
+In August 2016, Fohr was featured on the cover of The Wire for her work under the pseudonym Jackie Lynn.
+In 2017, Fohr released her sixth album and first with Drag City, titled Reaching For Indigo.
 Meg Remy of U.S. Girls edited the video for the track "Paper Bag," a single on Reaching for Indigo.

 In 2021, Fohr signed to Matador Records and released her seventh full-length album, -io, on October 22.
-She created -io during the COVID-19 pandemic, and regarding the album, said "I was haunted by memories in the pandemic ...
+She created -io during the COVID-19 pandemic, and regarding the album, said "I was haunted by memories in the pandemic...
 As someone with PTSD, memories are all twisted up inside of me in a way that doesn't help my higher self.
 Making this album was once again an exercise of trying to relieve myself of some of that darkness in a way that music has always done for me."

-Fohr released a single titled "The Manatee (A Story of This World pt III) in February 2022 and she appeared at the "End of the Road" festival in the Uk in September "with a baritone that could beach a pod of whales and a falsetto that could calve icebergs".
+Fohr released a single titled "The Manatee (A Story of This World pt.
+III)" in February 2022 and she appeared at the End of the Road Festival in the UK in September "with a baritone that could beach a pod of whales and a falsetto that could calve icebergs".

+Fohr released her seventh studio album, Halo on the Inside, on March 14, 2025, via Matador Records.